bricker/dbsync/README.markdown

 You will need proper SSH access into the remote server, as the tasks use `rsync` and `scp` directly.

-Run `rake -T dbsync` for all of the available tasks:
+Run `rake -T dbsync` for all of the available tasks.
+The tasks are named after `git` commands mostly, so they should be pretty straight-forward for those who use `git`:

     rake dbsync             # Alias for dbsync:pull
     rake dbsync:clone       # Copy the remote dump file, reset the local database, and load in the dump file